nguyengiabach1201/Prezen/README.md

 Options:
-  -f, --file <path>    The path to the markdown file to read (Required) -h, --help           Display this help message
+  -f, --file <path>    The path to the markdown file to read (Required) --preview            Enable preview mode with live reload --port <port>        Set the port for review mode -h, --help           Display this help message
 ```